• Skip to primary navigation

 With a panini press: Preheat the press, and once it's ready -- most have a green light that'll go on, much like a waffle maker -- drizzle the bottom plate lightly with olive oil and sprinkle with salt and pepper.
 Place one or both filled peppers on top, depending on the amount of space.
 Drizzle the tops with a bit more olive oil and then sprinkle them with salt and pepper.
 Close the press to grill.
 Most presses will take about 5 minutes.
 I lift the lid a bit when I think it's getting close to check.
 The peppers should be nicely marked from the grill, and they should be (about 50%) softer than when they went in.

-With a stove-top grill or griddle.
+With a stove-top grill or griddle or skillet.
 Instead of closing the press, use a flat-bottomed, metal spatula to press down on the sandwich.
 Once the bottom is golden, very carefully flip the peppers and cook the other side, still pressing down with the spatula, until the cheese is melting and bottom is golden.
 (Kitchen tongs might be helpful for flipping, in addition to the spatula.)

 • Serve!